olegasivakov/ep-2/README.md

 ### Competition

-There are not too many blockchains already compliant to international financial standards: Quant (QNT), Ripple (XRP), Stellar (XLM), Hedera (HBAR), IOTA (MIOTA), XDC Network (XDC), Algorand (ALGO).
-XRP is only part of Top-10 of cryptocurrencies by Coinmarketcap (QNT, the next, is 42nd); and XRP is only moving to regulatory compliance in some countries.
+There are not many blockchains already meet the international financial standards: Quant (QNT), Ripple (XRP), Stellar (XLM), Hedera (HBAR), IOTA (MIOTA), XDC Network (XDC), Algorand (ALGO).
+XRP is only part of Top-10 of cryptocurrencies by Coinmarketcap (QNT, the next, is in the 5th dozen).

-Being the Top-1 of business blockchains, Ethereum will be the first of Top-10 blockchains compatible with international standards and regulations.
+Being the Top-1 busines blockchain, Ethereum will be the first of the Top-10 of all blockchains that becomes compatible with international standards of financial messaging.

 ## Technical overview